-In October 2011, Saudi Arabia implemented two new GSO agricultural biotech technical regulations

-GSO 2141/2011 (General Requirements for Genetically Modified Unprocessed Agricultural Products) and GSO 2142/2011 (General Requirements for Genetically Modified Processed Agricultural Products).
+In October 2011, Saudi Arabia implemented two new GSO agricultural biotech technical regulations GSO 2141/2011 (General Requirements for Genetically Modified Unprocessed Agricultural Products) and GSO 2142/2011 (General Requirements for Genetically Modified Processed Agricultural Products).
 These technical regulations updated and replaced the old Saudi agricultural biotech labeling decrees.
 The GSO regulations have increased the biotech threshold level from 0.9 percent to one percent, and rescinded the ban on imports of biotech planting seeds.
-The GSO biotech regulations stipulate the import requirements for unprocessed and processed food products obtained through agricultural biotechnology if the biotech content is higher than 1 percent.
-The regulations allow imports of plant based biotech unprocessed and processed agricultural products as long as they are approved in the country of origin for human or animal consumption or planting.
+The GSO biotech regulations stipulate the import requirements for unprocessed and processed food products obtained through agricultural biotechnology if the biotech content is higher than one percent.
+The regulations allow imports of plant biotech unprocessed and processed agricultural products as long as they are approved in the country of origin for human or animal consumption or planting.

-Each shipment must be accompanied by a health certificate issued by competent government agency stating that the GE ingredient used in the foodstuff and grains is approved in the country of origin for human or animal consumption or for planting seeds.

-MOA still accepts the one-time biotech grains certification statement that was provided in 2003 by the USDA's Grain Inspection, Packers and Stockyards Administration (GIPSA).
-The statement certified that the exported transgenic feed grains and oilseeds (corn and soybean, and soybean meal) are the same as those consumed in the United States.
-The approved statement eliminates the need for a shipment-by-shipment positive biotech certification for unprocessed agricultural products that is required in section 4.1.5. of the GSO 2141/2011.
+If imported food, feed, or seed contains more than one percent biotech content, each shipment must be accompanied by a health certificate issued by a competent government agency stating that the GE ingredient (s) used in the foodstuff or grains is/are approved in the country of origin for human or animal consumption or for planting seeds.
+For U.S. corn, soybeans and soybean meal, the MOA still accepts the one-time biotech grain certification statement that was issued in 2003 by the USDA's Grain Inspection, Packers and Stockyards Administration (GIPSA).
+The statement certified that the exported transgenic feed grains and oilseeds (corn, soybean, and soybean meal) are the same as those consumed in the United States.
+The approved statement eliminates the need for a shipment-by-shipment positive biotech certification for unprocessed agricultural products that is required in section 4.1.5 of the GSO 2141/2011.
 SFDA accepts health certificates issued by FDA, federal or state departments of agriculture for high value and processed feed products.
-Health certificates issued by exporting companies or other private organizations, including notary public statements are not recognized.
+Biotech health certificates issued by exporting companies or other private organizations, including notary public statements are not recognized.